Table of Contents

-The database - you can find the name of the database that you need to migrate in the wp-config file.
+The database – you can find the name of the database that you need to migrate to the wp-config file.
 From PHPMyAdmin, you can save export the database in a .sql file.
 And of course, there are plugins to help you make a copy of your database.

 There are different scenarios or cases when site migration happens.
 They are listed below.
 Sometimes, it can be a combination of these different migrations.

 - Changing the design

 - Changing the content